 Our students encounter rules and laws throughout their entire lives including both criminal laws and religious laws.
 We want our students to understand that whether these laws govern the class, the school, the neighbourhood or the country, they are set for good reasons and must be adhered to.

 This understanding of the importance of rules is consistently reinforced through assemblies, Personalised Learning Time discussions and our curriculum.
 Throughout the year we welcome visits from members of the wider community including Police, Army, local councillors and many more.
 We believe that clear explanations and real life stories emphasise the importance of the rule of law for our students.

 We invest a great deal of time in creating a positive culture in our school, so that students are in a safe environment where choices and freedoms are encouraged.
 We offer a range of extra-curricular clubs which students have the freedom to choose from, based on their interests.
 Through our Enrichment lessons and collapsed learning days, we educate students on their rights and personal freedoms as well as supporting them in recognising how to exercise these freedoms safely.
 At the Academy we believe that valuing positive choice and freedom in daily school life will foster a value for individual liberty as the students embark upon their adult lives.

 Mutual respect is at the core of our school life and is reflected within the very ethos of the academy.
 Students learn to treat each other and staff with great respect.
 This is evident when walking around the Academy and in classrooms.

 Tolerance of those of different faiths and beliefs

 We strongly believe that tolerance is gained through knowledge and understanding.
 Through our curriculum and the routines of our daily school life, we strive to demonstrate tolerance and help students to become knowledgeable and understanding citizens who can build a better Britain for the future.

-We regularly get option from students using our Iceni Diary Room.
+We regularly get opinions, on a wide range of issues, from students using our Iceni Diary Room.